 The face of the workforce is definitely changing and the younger generations are taking over!
 Aside from Millennials, who are expected to account for 35% of the global workforce by 2020, Generation Z has also started to enter the workforce.
 It is, therefore, important for today’s companies to recognize how these young workers can impact their growth and success.

 Millennials and Gen Zs share various common traits and wants, including competitiveness and the desire for financial success.
+They choose to enter the workforce early and are keen on investing their money for retirement or in the stock market.
 However, they also have differences that business owners or employers like you should take note of.
 Let’s discuss some of them.

 How They View Work